nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 All these resources will be harvested by Europeana's LOD harvester.
 The harvester will use the RDF description of the dataset to know which RDF resources to harvest and the mechanism to harvest them.
 Data providers may choose one of the mechanisms, typically used for LOD:

- - Data dumps
+ - Data dumps containing all data within the dataset.
- - Listing of URI
+ - Listing of the URIs of all ore:Aggreg